favware/node-packages/README.md

 ## What is Favware?

 Favware is the hobbyist organization headed by Jeroen Claassens, a.k.a.
 Favna.
-This repository holds all the primary work done under the Favware name in one conventient place.
+This repository holds all the primary work done under the Favware name in one convenient place.
 If you have any questions on inquires you can contact Favware at [support@favware.tech](mailto:support@favware.tech)

 ## Requirements for developing